-There is no record of special coral reef or precious coral fishery permits issued for the EEZ around the CNMI since 2007.
-Table 14 provides the number of permits issued for CNMI fisheries between 2014 and 2023.
-Data are from the NMFS Pacific Islands Regional Office (PIRO) Sustainable Fisheries Division (SFD) permits program.
+There are no records of special coral reef or precious coral fishery permits issued for the EEZ around the CNMI since 2007.
+The number of Federal permits issued for CNMI lobster and shrimp fisheries are presented in Table 15 and Table 16, respectively.